phytal/HomeAccessCenter-Web-API/README.md

 - `api/hac` - returns all course information for a student
 - `api/courses` - returns course information for present courses
+- `api/ipr` - returns grade information from all interm progress reports
-- `api/reportCard` - returns grade information from past report cards
+- `api/reportCard` - returns grade information from all report cards
 - `pi/transcript` - returns past grade information from transcript

 ### Example